-This initial work focused on medications and evaluating the use of concrete domains to represent not only the product strength, but also the unit of use size.
+Concrete domains can be used in SNOMED CT to represent and reason over values like integers in Description Logic.
+Our initial work focused on medications and evaluating the use of concrete domains to represent not only the product strength, but also the unit of use size.
 To fully test the feasibility of concrete domains, additional attributes were also added, in order to fully represent all information regarding medications, which will then allow concepts to be fully defined.
 Thus, this will enable testing the equivalence and subsumption of concepts by the Description Logic classifiers within the tooling.